How to Connect to SharePoint Online using CSOM PowerShell?

 Step 2: Initialize Variables

 Say, you want to connect to a site and get the site name!
-We need to tell the PowerShell script which site we need to connect and retrieve its property, isn’t it?
+We need to tell the PowerShell script which site we need to connect to and retrieve its property, right?
 This step is entirely optional.
 However, it helps to simplify the script.

 #Set Parameters